 The blog Feministing, founded by Jessica Valenti in 2004, was also making a name for itself during this time.
 Like Feministe, Feministing has multiple writers who analyze the news from a feminist perspective.
 It features cultural criticism alongside the heavier stuff, with articles on everything from the erasure of lesbian relationships to police brutality against student protestors in India.

 Part of what set blogs apart from their print predecessors was their effort to broaden the focus of feminist media beyond the experiences of white, heterosexual women.
 The blogs sought out contributions from women of different races and sexual orientations as well as trans women, fostering an intersectional feminist movement online.

 “There were a tremendous number of people writing online at the time, writing about feminism in all sorts of different ways,” Valenti, who now writes a column for The Guardian, says.

-Internet users had to go out and look for the feminist blogosphere if they wanted to find it.
 The internet’s open platform provided often-marginalized women with a space to make their voices heard.
 And when the feminist blogosphere failed to include or address diverse perspectives, their readers could write rebuttals in the comments sections, submit their own articles or even launch new publications.
 The personal relationships that bloggers on Feministing formed with their readers helped foster this accountability and bring in different perspectives, according to Valenti.

 “The comments section was a big place where you found people.
 We had close relationships with our commenters,” she says.